Your Company Website vs. Facebook – The Greatest Online Rivalry

 WordPress gives you far more control over the conversation than Facebook, allowing you to moderate comments and even respond publicly.

-When a competitor tries to tarnish your image by leaving a negative story on the testimonials page of your website, you are in control.
-Sure, on WordPress sites you are also responsible for removing hate speech and the likes yourself but you are also safe from potential censorship.
+When a competitor tries to tarnish your image by leaving a negative story on your website’s testimonials page, you are in control.
+Sure, on WordPress sites, you are also responsible for removing hate speech and likes yourself, but you are also safe from potential censorship.

 Create a new website